-Here I interview singer songwriter ENNE.
-We talk about her experiences writing songs and performing live.
+Originally posted on June 13th 2017 here is my interview with singer-songwriter ENNE.
+We talked about her experiences writing songs and performing live.

 Where did it all start for you getting into music?

 I grew up in an environment where the tv would be off and my mum would be playing reggae and dub as she did her chores, I quite enjoyed that atmosphere when she did that.
 I also have early memories of her singing to me, songs I now know well, and I used to think my mum was the best singer in the world, I used to tell all my school friends how wonderful she is, I still to this day believe this.
 I began learning instruments from 7 years old starting with violin and I picked up many more on the way which has led me to right now.
 I will just buy an instrument and learn it.
 I have just put a bid on for a trumpet as I haven’t yet ventured into brass, but by this time next year I will have mastered trumpet solo’s haha I attended a music school on a saturday morning each week alongside my normal school and then when I went to college.
 I started teaching the samba group and running other music groups from the age of 15.
 I just have a passion for music, and if I can use that to make other people, feel, dance and enjoy life that little bit more, then that is what it’s all about.
 Who are your influences?
 Well, other than my mother, I would say the biggest influences to me as I grew up was Bob Marley, Gregory Isaacs and Lauryn Hill.
 But really I was exposed to so much more music and found a love for Donovan the folk artist, I now love folk, Dolly Parton and I also had a keen interest in Opera..so there were many elements that have influenced me from an early age..

 With songwriting where do you tend to get your inspiration from e.g how do you start your songs & what's your process?